Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Introduction

+There are two statistical challenges to utilizing a linear-linear piecewise functional form.
+First, the change point or knot where the change of the rate-of-change occurs must be determined.
+Earlier studies have demonstrated that the knot can either be pre-specified by domain theories \citep{Dumenci2019knee, Flora2008knot, Riddle2015knee, Sterba2014individually} or be estimated as an unknown parameter if the knowledge of the knot is unavailable or the estimation of the knot itself is of research interest. \citep{Cudeck2003knot_F, Harring2006nonlinear, Kwok2010simu, Kohli2011PLGC, Kohli2013PLGC1, Kohli2013PLGC2, Preacher2015repara, Liu2019knot, Liu2019BLSGM, Liu2019BLSGMM, Dominicus2008knot_B, McArdle2008knot_B, Wang2008knot_B, Muniz2011knot_B, Kohli2015PLGC1, Lock2018knot_B}.
 In the two proposed models, we assume that the knot of each longitudinal process is unknown and to be estimated for two considerations.
 On the one hand, time is important in a longitudinal mediation model, and for each process, the knot is the transition time of the two stages.
 Accordingly, we want to avoid any unnecessary pre-specification of the knot.
-On the other hand, the knot measurement can be viewed as a developmental milestone or an event of a longitudinal process.
-For example, the development of mathematics ability (i.e., mediator process) that achieves the milestone may lead to the event or the long-term development of science ability (i.e., the outcome process).
-So ideally, the knot of the predictor process occurs first, followed by the knot of the mediator process and then the knot of the outcome process.
+On the other hand, the knot can be viewed as a developmental milestone or an event in a longitudinal process.
+For example, when examining sleep behavior of infants over time, the knot could be the age of crawling since the sleep behavior is expected to be different pre- and post- crawling age \citep[Chapter~10]{Grimm2016growth}.
+Similarly, when analyzing the recovery process from knee replacement surgery, the knot is viewed as the transition time from the recovery of surgical pain to the gradual recovery period \citep{Dumenci2019knee}.
+So ideally, the knot of the predictor process occurs first, followed by the knot of the mediator process, and then the knot of the outcome process.
 We want to obtain data-driven evidence for this temporal order from the proposed models.
-Although multiple existing studies, for example, \citet{Preacher2015repara, Liu2019BLSGM, Peralta2020PBLSGM, Liu2021PBLSGM} have demonstrated that the random effect of the knot can also be estimated, we assume that each process-specified knot is the same across all individuals since the knot variance is out of the research interests of the present study.
-Additionally, similar to \citet{Liu2021PBLSGM}, we construct the proposed models in the framework of individual measurement occasions using the `definition variables' approach \citep{Mehta2000people, Mehta2005people, Sterba2014individually} to avoid potential inadmissible estimation \citep{Blozis2008coding, Coulombe2015ignoring} and allow for different time structures across constructs \citep{Liu2021PBLSGM}.